census-instrumentation/opencensus-python/context/opencensus-context/README.rst

 Usage
 -----

-The **OpenCensus Runtime Context** provides the in-process context propagation.
-By default, thread local storage is used for Python 2.7, 3.4 and 3.5;
-contextvars is used for Python >= 3.6, which provides asyncio support.

 By default, context would flow in the same thread and async task.
 There are cases where you may want to propagate the context explicitly: